- In first grade, students learn to recognize the four types of sentences (L.1.1.J):

 A compound-complex sentence is comprised of at least two independent clauses and one or more dependent clauses.

-Activity #3 ~ Ways to Correct Run-On Sentences
+Activity #4 ~ Ways to Combine Sentences

 - Make two separate sentences.